bagisto/bagisto-docs/docs/2.x/packages/create-package.md

     ];
     ```

+### Run the Commands

-3. Run the following command to autoload your package:
+Run the following command to autoload your package:

    ```shell
    composer dump-autoload